agonon/speedrun-dlm/README.md

 *FineWeb*, using *8 H100s*, until it generates 1024-token samples that are good enough to pass a simple quality gate.

+**The leaderboard is based on generated samples passing this gate (using Gen. PPL plus additional checks for failure modes of PPL alone, like token repetition and coherence).**

 The **gate** checks for:
 - too much repetition,
 - basic document coherence,